whymarrh/morse-code-keyboard/readme.markdown

 4. Run `ant debug` to create the packages.
 5. `adb -d install ./bin/MorseCodeKeyboard-debug.apk` will install to the connected physical device.

 Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
 Select the checkbox beside *Morse code* and accept the warning.
 Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
-All done. **It will take some getting used to, but Morse code is super cool, trust me.**
+All done.

 # Installing without building #